 Who can be held liable for e-scooter injuries?

-There are a number of potential liable parties when it comes to e-scooter accident cases.
+There are several potential liable parties in e-scooter accident cases.
 You may be able to file a lawsuit, for example, against the e-scooter company.
 You may also be able to sue the manufacturer if a scooter defect caused your injuries.
-If you are a pedestrian who has been injured by a scooter rider, you may be able to seek compensation from the rider.
+You might be able to sue a scooter rider for damages if they injured you as a pedestrian.
 If you tripped and fell on scooters left carelessly on the sidewalk, the scooter company and other contractors responsible for clearing them out could be held liable.